insysbio/ant-mito-model/README.md

 This repository includes the model reproduced in Heta from the the paper and datasets from figures and the supplementary materials:

-> Metelkin, E. et al. Mathematical Modeling of Mitochondrial Adenine Nucleotide Translocase.
+> Metelkin, E. Demin, O., Goryanin, I. Mathematical Modeling of Mitochondrial Adenine Nucleotide Translocase.
 Biophysical Journal, Volume 90, Issue 2, 423 - 432

 ## diagnostics